afiniel/Multi-Pool-Installer/README.md

 multipool
 ```

-## ⚙️ YiiMP Single Server Install
+## ⚙️ YiiMP Install

-The Yiimp Single Server Install is recommend for private or very small pools.
+The Yiimp Installer is recommend for private or very small pools.
 It is recommended to have at least 4GB ram in order to function properly.
 Setup is automated after the following questions are answered:

 Question | Default | Help